Large Language Models are Miscalibrated In-Context Learners: RQ2: How to Ensure Performance and Calibration?

-So far, we have observed the common miscalibration issues for all learning methods.
-We then investigate the feasibility of self-ensembling to improve calibration.

-\iparagraph{Self-ensembling works across learning methods and enhances calibration performance} In Table~\ref{tab:self ensembling results}, with different learning methods combined with self-ensembling variations in designs, we find that by changing the in-context example combinations or prompting templates, the best performance of self-ensembling outperforms the baseline without any ensembling by 0.79.
+\rparagraph{Self-ensembling works across learning methods and enhances calibration performance} In Table~\ref{tab:self ensembling results}, with different learning methods combined with self-ensembling variations in the design, we find that by changing the in-context example combinations or prompting templates, the best performance of self-ensembling outperforms the baseline without any ensembling by 0.79.
 Even though the performance gains seem marginal, self-ensembling substantially enhances the calibration performance, reducing the mean ECE value by 43\%.
 The empirical results also show that in addition to ICL, SFT, and SICL also benefit from self-ensembling in both performance and calibration scores.
 SFT and SICL exhibit a larger drop in ECE after self-ensembling than ICL.
-We also notice that when self-ensembling over SFT and SICL, the model has lower ECE scores than ICL, but with much better performances.
-This indicates the efficiency of self-ensembling in making the predictions more trustworthy while maintaining or even improving the performances.
-It also indicates that \textit{self-ensembling has the potential to mitigate the prominent problem of overconfidence in supervised tuning methods}, as shown by Figure \ref{fig:sicl eceplots}.
+We also notice that when self-ensembling over SFT and SICL, the model has lower ECE scores than ICL, but with much better task performance.
+This indicates the efficiency of self-ensembling in making the predictions more trustworthy while maintaining or even improving the task performance.
+It also suggests that \textit{self-ensembling has the potential to mitigate the prominent problem of overconfidence in supervised tuning methods}, as shown by Figure \ref{fig:illustration}.

-\iparagraph{Different Variations and Ensembling Strategies} Our results suggest that with ICL, \textit{Var-IC} yields more improvements than \textit{Var-Prompt}, while the latter shows its efficiency with SFT and SICL.
+\rparagraph{Different Variations and Ensembling Strategies} Our results suggest that with ICL, \textit{Var-IC} yields more improvements than \textit{Var-Prompt}, while the latter shows its efficacy with SFT and SICL.
 This difference stems from inappropriate prompting templates, requiring model tuning to adhere to the prompt structure.
 We also find that combining both variations may not necessarily improve the performance but is helpful in enhancing the trustworthiness empirically.
-Regarding ensemble strategies, we notice that the majority vote improves the performances but struggles to reduce the calibration error.
+Regarding ensemble strategies, we notice that the majority vote improves the performance in general, but struggles to reduce the calibration error.
 Ensembling with max probability consistently produces the most faithful predictions with promising performances.
 This can be explained by the idea that normalizing over the max probabilities in a way smooths the probability distribution, making the max probabilities less extreme and mitigating over-confidence issues.